J.C. Ruigrok Prize for behavioral sciences

 KNAW Early Career Partnership

 The theme of the meeting is dealing with social rejection, which we will highlight from different perspectives and disciplines.
 Keynote speakers are Prof. dr. Dr. Eveline Crone, dr. Daphne van de Bongardt, Prof. dr. Dr. Patti Valkenburg; Dr. Amy Orben and Prof. Dr. Arne Popma.
-I am very happy with the award and I am sure it will be a very inspiring day.

 EUR Research Prize 2022

 The Research Prize is awarded to a promising researcher at Erasmus University Rotterdam (EUR) who has performed exceptional research and is just embarking on a research career.
-I am incredibly honored to have been selected out of many excellent candidates within the EUR.
+Michele: "I am incredibly honoured to have been selected out of many excellent candidates within the EUR".

 Pre-conference workshop Flux 2022